 No matter how much you prepare, you can’t be ready for every scenario.
 Your guitar could get stolen or the flight might be too full to accommodate your carry-on case.
 But in those rare instances of doom and desperation, the best thing you can do is keep your cool and get smart.

-And remember, if you’re traveling with a guitar that’s not replaceable then you should get evaluated by a psychologist as to why you are traveling with it in the first place.
+And remember, if you’re flying with a guitar that’s not replaceable then you should get evaluated by a psychologist as to why you are traveling with it in the first place.